epiil/edgecode/README.md

 edgecode
 ========

-edge information for motion picture film identification
+Edge information as an aid to motion picture film identification.